dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

 kind: Resiliency
 metadata:
   name: resiliency
-# Like in the Subscriptions CRD, scopes lists the Dapr App IDs that this
+# simialrly to Subscriptions CRD, scopes lists the Dapr App IDs that this
 # configuration applies to.
 scopes:
   - app1
   - app2
 spec:
+  # policies is where timeouts, retries and circuit breaker policies are defined.
+  # each is given a name so they can be referred to from the targets section in the resiliency spec.
   policies:
-    # Timeouts are simple named durations.
+    # timeouts are simple named durations.
     timeouts:
       general: 5s
       important: 60s
       largeResponse: 10s

-    # Retries are named templates for retry configurations and are instantiated for life of the operation.
+    # retries are named templates for retry configurations and are instantiated for life of the operation.
     retries:
       pubsubRetry:
         policy: constant